Mohsen Mosalman: Loan to Malavan

 In 2010–11 season, he was loaned to Malavan to end his conscription career.
-He was one of the started players for Malavan in the season with his assists.
+He was one of the starting players for Malavan in the season with his assists.

 After spend two years at Malavan as loan, he returned to Zob Ahan at the end of the 2011–12 season.

 Loan to Persepolis

 He joined Persepolis on loan until the end of the 2013–14 season on 18 November 2013.
 He made his debut in a match against Tractor Sazi which Persepolis defeated 0–1.
 Two weeks later, he scored his first goal for Persepolis in a 6–0 away victory over Mes Kerman.

 Loan to Foolad

 After the end of the loan contract and his return from Persepolis to Zobahan, he was loaned to another team again.
 Mosalman left for Foolad on loan.

 Persepolis

 In the summer of 2015 Persepolis paid a fee of €80,000 euros to Zob Ahan and signed Mosalman on a 2–year contract.
 Mosalman scored his first Persepolis goal in the Tehran derby in a historic 4–2 victory against Esteghlal.
 He scored his first Asian goal on 21 February 2017 in a 1–1 draw against Saudi club Al Hilal in a group stage match.